imbal/vex/README.md

 use `vex fake <command>` to not break things and see what would be changed*

 * sort-of, the stash might get changed but nothing else should
-* and some commands rely on previous changes soooo
+* and some commands rely on previous changes soooo good luck with that

 ## Workflows

 ### Creating a project